markveillette/rpi_sprinkler/README.md

 ```
 If you install the code somewhere else keep track of the location for the crontab file.

-If you look in this directory, you'll see two file with a `.sample` extension.
+If you look in this directory, you'll see two files with a `.sample` extension.
 Start by copying or renaming these files to remove the `.sample` extension:
 ```
 cp config.sample config
 cp run.crontab.sample run.crontab